MoussaGRICHE/car_moto_tracking_Jetson_Nano_Yolov8_TensorRT/README.md

 - 5th argument : show or save

 #### Remark:
-If you are using the Jetson with SSH, you can not see the first frame of the video to draw the line(s).
+If you are using the Jetson with SSH, you can not see the first frame of the video to draw the line.

 With SSH connection, follow these steps: